iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 Summary
 -------

 There are a lot of features we have covered, and honestly quite a few we haven't explored yet, but hopefully this gives you a rough idea of how to explore the CLI tools and the underlying API.
+From here, it's time to move on to some hands-on examples.